 What is love if not being able to spend 18 hours watching a box set with another human and getting to simultaneously eat pasta whilst flirting?
 A great spot for the latter is Manteca in Soho, an Italian-inspired restaurant that makes some pretty excellent food at a reasonable price.
 Everything from the brown crab cacio e pepe to the ox cheek pappardelle make this place popular, so unless you want to find yourself in the dog house claiming that ‘Resy is clearly trying to break us up again, and we shouldn’t let them’ then be sure to book ahead.

-If you’re an anxious person who likes to plan things, you can book a table in the back area of The Palomar.
-But the real action goes down at the walk-in only bar that takes up the front room - it’s where you want to have your date.
-Your wingman, (aka the bar staff) will keep the drinks flowing and will help you navigate the Israeli menu, which contains some of the most creative and crowd-pleasing small plates in London.
-The Palomar also provides the ultimate litmus test - can your date name that 80s tune playing in the background?
-If they can’t - dump them.
-If they can… dump them.
+If you’re the kind of person who tends to obsessively wonder whether you’ve left the oven on every time you leave the house, then you’ll probably want to book a table in the back area of The Palomar.
+But the real action here goes down at the walk-in only bar that takes up the front room.
+Go on, take a risk.
+Spontaneity, and importantly, Palomar’s 80s soundtrack, is very sexy.
+Your wingman (the bar staff) will keep the drinks flowing and will help you navigate the menu, which contains some of the most creative and crowd-pleasing small plates in London.

-Your date comes from a family with high income, high expectations, and a high regard for the Cayman Islands.
-You need somewhere that shows you’re comfortable around conspicuous wealth.
-Meraki is your place.
+Your beloved comes from a family with high income, high expectations, and a high regard for the Cayman Islands.
+Good for them.
+If you sense any jealousy in our tone, please know that it’s just because Poundland hasn’t started selling tropical islands just yet.
+Anyway, when you need somewhere that shows you’re comfortable being classy, Meraki is your place.
 This is a Greek restaurant for gods and goddesses, where the kebabs look like they’ve been formed by some sort of ceramic master, where donuts come in mini-form to dip into a variety of decadent dips that you may or may not end up feeding your date.
-This is a place you go to the toilet and spend five minutes checking yourself out in the mirror because you are bloody gorgeous.
+Basically, this is a place where you go to the toilet and spend five minutes checking yourself out in the mirror because yes, you do look bloody gorgeous tonight.

-Bringing someone here means that you’re seriously considering giving them the key to your flat.
+Bringing someone here means that you’re either very much in love or are seriously considering giving them the key to your flat.
 So that they can let the cleaner in for you every Wednesday morning.
-The Italian food is excellent.
-The wine list is excellent.
+Either way, the Italian food is excellent.
+The wine list is a winner.
 The restaurant is beautiful.
-The staff are exceptional and as professional as they come.
+The handmade pasta is dreamy.
 On second thought, can people date restaurants?

 It’s time to throw in one of those activity dates, but the only activity you’re really into is drinking alcohol and eating amazing food?
 Noble Rot has you sorted.
 They sell excellent glasses by 75ml measure here, so our typical move is to order a few at a time to start off the night and call it a do-it-yourself “wine tasting”.
 Sit in the bar area up front for a more casual date, or go for a full-on dinner of exceptional British food in the main dining room.

-You’ve just realized that your potential new flame may actually be a very nice person, so it’s time to give the illusion that you can play nice too.
+Having just spent 40 minutes dissecting people on Hinge with your single friend, you’ve just remembered that being in love is really, really nice.
+So it’s time to treat the person that’s saved you from online dating to a nice dinner.
 Trullo is a very nice Italian restaurant, with very nice lighting, very nice food, very nice wine, and very nice booths.
 There’s pasta made fresh daily, and great meat coming off the grill.
 As we said, nice.

 Right.
-You’ve been on a few dates and they don’t know what you’re really like yet.
+You’ve been dating for a while now and they’re starting to see the ‘real you’.
 You know, that person who’s been known to class a Smint as the same as brushing your teeth, or who’s often to be found eating gherkins from the jar with mayonnaise and watching iPlayer.
-You know, the real you.
-Keep up the cool, refined, tasteful pretence by going to P. Franco.
+Keep up the cool, refined, tasteful pretence for a little longer by going to P. Franco.
 This little Clapton wine bar is an excellent spot for a date - as long as you get two seats on the main island - and is perfect for an evening of intimate conversation, delicious food from changing chefs, and gallons of wine.
 Oh, and elaborate false pretences.